csimplestring/bool-expr-indexer/README.md

 - TopN match (ranking based)

     It returns the TopN matched expression ids, based on an adopted WAND algorithm.
-Note that the caller has to provider the upper bound and score of each conjunction, usually can be calculated in a Spark job.
+Note that the caller has to provide the upper bound and score of each conjunction, usually can be calculated in a Spark job.

 ## Benchmark